nodejs/node/BUILDING.md

   community will only address issues that reproduce on native GNU/Linux systems.
 Issues that only reproduce on WSL should be reported in the [WSL issue tracker](https://github.com/Microsoft/WSL/issues).
-Running the Windows binary (`node.exe`) in WSL is not recommended, and will not work without adjustment (such as stdio redirection).
+Running the Windows binary (`node.exe`) in WSL is not recommended.
+It will not work without workarounds such as stdio redirection.

 ### Supported toolchains